thomasWeise/aitoa/book/structure/solutionSpace/README.md

 \text.block{definition}{solutionSpace}{The *solution space*&nbsp;$\solutionSpace$ of an optimization problem is the set of all of its candidate solutions&nbsp;$\solspel\in\solutionSpace$.}

 Basically, the input of an optimization algorithm is the problem instance&nbsp;$\instance$ and the output would be (at least) one candidate solution&nbsp;$\solspel\in\solutionSpace$.
-This candidate solution is choice proposed by the optimization process.
+This candidate solution is the choice that the optimization process proposes to the human operator.
+It therefore holds all the data that the human operator needs to take action, in a for that the human operator can understand, interpret, and execute.
 From the programmer's perspective, the solution space is again a data structure, e.g., a `class` in Java.
-We want to return one instance of this data structure to the user when solving an optimization problem.
+We want to return one instantiation of this data structure to the user when solving an optimization problem.

 ### Example: Job Shop Scheduling